Registration occurs via the Harvey Mudd College Portal. Students are responsible for enrolling in classes.

 - All instructors for affected classes must sign the conflict approval form, even if the conflict is resolved by only one instructor.

-- You must submit the signed form to the registrar’s office before you can add the second conflicting course via portal.
+- You must submit the signed form through email to email@example.com or in person to the Registrar’s office before you can add the second conflicting course via portal.

 - Overload: Get your overload approval (if needed) from Academic Affairs (located in Platt Campus Center) before your pre-registration appointment time.